Seasoned Prescription Drug Attorneys in Southwest Michigan

-At David G. Moore, Attorney at Law, our prescription drug charge defense attorneys practice in surrounding counties of southwest Michigan.
+At David G. Moore, Attorney at Law, our prescription drug charge defense attorneys practice in Grand Rapids, Kalamazoo and throughout southwest Michigan.
 We have represented adults, college students and high school students caught with prescription-only medications, or charged with dealing prescription drugs or prescription fraud.

 Abuse of prescription drugs has exploded in recent years, resulting in a greater focus by law enforcement.
 By law, it is illegal to possess even one pill of a drug that was not prescribed to you, including “borrowing” prescription drugs from a spouse, child, parent or friend.